Chronic wasting disease - What to expect if your animals may be infected

 Chronic wasting disease (CWD) is a fatal disease of cervids, such as deer, elk and moose.
 CWD is not known to affect human health, but it does have implications for trade.

 In Canada, CWD is a "federally reportable disease."
-This means that producers or veterinarians must notify the Canadian Food Inspection Agency (CFIA) of all suspected or confirmed cases.
+This means that producers or veterinarians must notify the Canadian Food Inspection Agency (CFIA) of all suspected cases.

 Animals with CWD may show a number of different signs as the disease progresses.
 These include the following: